gdocking/gdock/README.md

 ## Benchmark

 The accuracy of a docking software can be measured by its ability to reconstruct experimentally determined structures.
 This can be done using the Protein-Protein Docking Benchmark v5 ([10.1016/j.jmb.2015.07.016](https://www-sciencedirect-com.proxy.library.uu.nl/science/article/pii/S0022283615004180)).
-To setup the benchmark, clone the [BM5-clean](https://github.com/haddocking/BM5-clean) repository and use the `*-benchmark.py` scripts in `tools/`.
+To setup the benchmark, clone the [BM5-clean](https://github.com/haddocking/BM5-clean) repository and use the `*-benchmark.py` scripts in `tools/`; by default it will use the true-interface as restraints and use the unbound structures as input and the bound conformation as the native model.

 The resulting complexes are analyzed according to the [_Critical Assessment of PRediction of Interactions_](https://www.ebi.ac.uk/pdbe/complex-pred/capri/) (CAPRI) parameters, specifically the interface root mean square deviation (i-RMSD).
 This metric is used to evaluate the success rate of _gdock_ in different subsets of generated solutions.